nanoshort/nanoshort.github.io/_posts/2014-07-08-tpb2rss-openshift.md

 ## Finishing the installation

-Now that your application is up, running and with the required software installed, SSH to it and create this file, directory and link:
+If you're following the "**private**" method, SSH to your application and create this file, directory and link:

 {% highlight bash %}
 $ touch "$OPENSHIFT_DATA_DIR/searches"